SauleTol/Wildlife-Observation-Tracker/README.md

-# My Wildlife Tracker Project 🐸
+# My Wildlife Tracker Analysis Project 🐸

-**Objective:** Create a system to track and analyze wildlife observations using SQLf.
+**Objective:** Create a system to track and analyze wildlife observations using SQL.

 ## What to do 👩‍💻